How to Start a YouTube Channel: 8 Pro Tips on the Road to Success

 Go In With A Plan

 One of the most common mistakes people often make when starting a YouTube channel is going in without a plan.
 Do not start filming randomly!
-As mentioned in the previous point, sit down on your computer or with a notebook and think carefully about at least the next 5-10 posts you want to create.
+As mentioned in the previous point, sit down at your computer or with a notebook and think carefully about at least the next 5-10 posts you want to create.
 Your channel will be way more organized.
 For example, if your channel covers food, and you decide to randomly go out into the streets in search of tacos, you might not find anything good if you have no idea where to go.
-But if you conduct research, ask friends, and check out different Instagram pages, you will be able to generate a list full of strong contenders of the best tacos in your city.
+But if you conduct research, ask friends, and check out different Instagram pages, you will be able to generate a list of strong contenders for the best tacos in your city.
 This will make your videos far more appealing.

 Promote Your Channel Across Social Media